HenryXRD/Profex-str-to-TOPAS-str-Converter/README.md

 # Conversion

 As much of the original profex.str is retained as a comment for the user to confirm (e.g. numeric space group number:setting or HM notation).
 Phase names generated uniquely so no 2 files within the same batch conversion will be the same.
 Parameters derived from phase names.

+Coordinates output as mod1 to avoid negatives

 Beq = 100 * TDS

+Beq 1 inserted when no TDS given as this is the TOPAS gui default for Beq handling when a structure or cif is imported where none are defined.
+Note, if you copy such str into a text editor for launch mode, TOPAS will use Beq 0 if you don't explicity add a Beq value.

-Beq 1 inserted when no TDS given as this is the TOPAS gui default Profex min and max limits on unit cell applied.
-If none given +/- 1% default applied Fixed unit cell paramters do not have generated parameter names
+Profex min and max limits on unit cell applied.
+If none given +/- 1% default applied

+Fixed unit cell parameters by crystal system do not have generated parameter names or are constrained (e.g. a = b = c for cubic with same parameter name)

 MVW(), CS_L and scale inserted with derived parameter names

 Occupancy parameters are inserted as well when necessary and also have unique names to avoid constraint.

-coordinates converted to fractions.
+Coordinates converted to fractions.
 SPACEGRP.DAT used to insert missing coordinates for special positions.
+Free coordinates are never guessed - the site is skipped if this is the case in the original .str